arademaker/FreeLing-User-Manual/docs/modules/dep_treeler.md

 The configuration file establishes whether both tasks are performed, or just dependency parsing.

-## Statistical Parser and SRL Configuration File {#statistical-parser-and-srl-configuration-file}
+## Statistical Parser and SRL Configuration File

 The configuration file for the statistical dependency parser and semantic role labelling module has two main sections: `<Dependencies>` and `<SRL>`.
 Each section establishes the configuration and parameters of the corresponding subtask.
 Section `<Dependencies>` is required, but section `<SRL>` may be ommitted if no SRL is required.